 At IEA Clean Coal Centre webinars our expert authors give presentations on the findings of their latest reports.
 Webinars usually take place on the second Wednesday of the month at midday (UK Time).
 If you are unable to attend the event live, they can be viewed at any time after the event from this page.

-Prospects for clean coal technologies in Italy, is the subject for the next webinar, which will be presented by Dr Stephen Mills on Wednesday 22 July at midday (UK time).
+Water availability and policies for the coal power sector, is the subject for the next webinar, which will be presented by Anne Carpenter on Wednesday 14 October at midday (UK time).

 Global energy demand is rising primarily as a result of population and economic growth in the emerging economies.
 Meeting this growing demand places increasing stress on limited fresh water resources as electricity production uses large amounts of water.
 This has repercussions for other water consumers in the agricultural, industrial and domestic sectors.
 Climate change could exacerbate the situation.
 This webinar examines the availability of fresh water for power generation, in particular for coal-fired power plants.
 It shows where the water stressed areas are in the world today and the demand for power.
 Global water and energy demand are discussed, and the water requirements of different power generation technologies.
 Some technologies that use less water, for example, dry-cooled power plants, operate at a lower efficiency.
 Finally, water availability and management in China and the USA, with reference to their energy production and policies are compared.